 The process overview is as follows:

-Yes, the application fee can be paid by a third party.
+Yes, the program fee can be paid by a third party.
 The relationship between the applicant and sponsor must be disclosed and supporting documents may be requested.

-Kindly note that the proof of payment must always include the applicant’s name.
+Note: The proof of payment should include the applicant’s name.

 The visa can be affixed to the successful applicant’s passport at various locations:

-* Five days advance notice must be given prior to getting the visa affixed at the airports.
-This is the most preferred and efficient option
+* Five working days’ advance notice must be given prior to getting the visa affixed at the airports.
+This is the preferred and most efficient option

-For applicants who hold two or more passports, the Elite visa will be affixed to the passport provided during the application process only.
+For applicants who hold two or more passports, the Thailand Privilege visa will be affixed to the passport provided during the application process only.

-Some nationalities are required to apply for a Tourist visa before entering Thailand to be eligible to affix the Thailand Elite Residence Program Privilege Entry visa.
+Some nationalities are required to apply for a tourist visa before entering Thailand to be eligible to affix the Thailand Privilege Residence Program visa.

-An applicant who is staying in Bangkok, Thailand and holding a Non-Immigrant visa must complete the cancellation procedure of the Non-Immigrant visa and request to get the Thailand Elite visa to be affixed in the same day (cancel in the morning period and get Thailand Elite Visa in the afternoon).
-For applicants staying in other provinces outside of Bangkok, the applicant may apply for a 7-day extension as a buffering period to travel to Bangkok.
-These applicants may therefore obtain the Thailand Elite visa within the 7-day extension period.
+An applicant who is staying in Bangkok, Thailand and holds a non-immigrant visa must complete the cancellation procedure of the non-immigrant visa and request to get the Thailand Privilege visa affixed on the same day (cancel in the morning and get the Thailand Privilege visa in the afternoon).
+For applicants staying in other provinces outside of Bangkok, the applicant may apply for a seven-day extension as a buffering period to travel to Bangkok.
+These applicants may therefore obtain the Thailand Privilege visa within the seven-day extension period.

-The Thailand Elite Residence Program Privilege Entry visa has a five-year validity and will be renewed according to the validity of the Thailand Elite Residence Program option chosen.
+The Thailand Privilege Residence Program visa has a five-year validity and will be renewed according to the validity of the Thailand Privilege Residence Program option chosen.
 The visa will be affixed to the applicant’s passport according to the remaining validity of the passport.
 Should an applicant’s passport expire prior to the five years, any years remaining on the visa will be transferred to the next passport.
-This is according to the immigration regulations of the Thailand Immigration Bureau, whereby if the validity of the successful applicant’s current passport is not at least five years, the Thailand Elite privilege entry visa will be affixed in accordance with the expiration date stated on the passport and the remaining validity will then be affixed to the new passport once obtained.
-The Thailand Elite Residence Program requires at least three blank pages of the current passport.
+This is according to the immigration regulations of the Thailand Immigration Bureau, whereby if the validity of the successful applicant’s current passport is not at least five years, the privilege entry visa will be affixed in accordance with the expiration date stated on the passport and the remaining validity will then be affixed to the new passport once obtained.
+The Thailand Privilege Residence Program requires at least three blank pages of the current passport.
 For example:

-The services range from expedited immigration, visa processing, and airport transportation services to complimentary golf, spa treatments and annual hospital check-ups; as well as a host of shopping, hotel, resort and dining experiences.
-The exact nature and quantity of the complimentary services will depend on the program option chosen.
+The services range from expedited immigration, visa processing, and airport transportation services to golf, spa treatments, and annual hospital check-ups, as well as a host of shopping, hotel, resort, and dining experiences.
+The exact nature and quantity of the complimentary services as well as the number of points required to redeem services will depend on the program option chosen.
 This can include:

-Successful applicants will be welcomed by an Elite Personal Assistant (EPA) at designated Thai airports who will assist with all immigration formalities.
+Successful applicants will be welcomed by a personal assistant at designated Thai airports who will assist with all immigration formalities.

 One annual health check-up is provided at participating private hospitals.

-Applicants can enjoy free or discounted golf or spa treatments at participating golf courses and spa centers.
+Applicants can enjoy golf or spa treatments at participating golf courses and spa centers.

-The successful applicant may simply send a request for service to the Member Contact Center at memberservice@thailandelite.com or via +66 (0) 2352 3000 (24-hour service, seven days a week) in advance, as per the Thailand Elite Residence Program service policy.
+The successful applicant may simply send a request for services to the Member Contact Center at memberservice@thailandprivilege.co.th or by calling +66 (0) 2352 3000 (24-hour service, seven days a week) in advance, as per the Thailand Privilege Residence Program service policy.
 The Member Contact Center will coordinate with the service providers for reservation and service confirmation, which will be returned to the successful applicant within 24 hours.

-Complimentary airport transfer service is available from these locations:
+An airport transfer service is available only from these locations:

 Successful applicants can stay in Thailand as long as they wish according to the validity of the program option selected.